 So far, this blog has been focusing on the hidden gems, and lesser-known spots to visit across Canada.
-This post will stretch the limits a little, with suggestions about what to do in Toronto if you only have a little time before hopping on your train.
+For this post, we thought it would be fun to stretch the limits a little with a mix of our favourite things to do in downtown Toronto, around Union Station.

-If you happen to be in the area, and want to happily while away some time before catching your train, here are a few choice spots to check out.
-The first few are within a 15-minute walk of the station, while the other options are a little farther out, for those who have more time to explore.
+Here are a few choice spots to check out: the first few are within a 15-minute walk of the station, while the other options are a little farther out, for those who have more time to explore.

 Less than 15 Minutes from Union Station